alexgo-io/alexlab-doc/docs/product-features/self-service-listing.md

 **Available Anchor Tokens:** Native STX token, ALEX token and aBTC token.

 {% hint style="info" %}
 Interested in having your own unique pairs out of the available anchor tokens?
-Please [reach out to us](https://t.me/ALEXselfservice).
-It is important to note that unique pairs are subject to approval by the ALEX Lab Foundation team.
+You can freely create a pool using your token paired with any of the available anchor tokens.
+No manual approval is required.

+Your token must meet the requirements for permissionless listing, such as using the official wrapped token template.

+Need help or have questions?
+Feel free to [reach out to us on Telegram](https://t.me/ALEXselfservice).
 {% endhint %}

 ### Minimum requirements